braden-w/whispering/README.md

 3. **Chat Integration**: The browser extension adds a recording button to ChatGPT and Claude websites, allowing direct voice input and transcription in the chat interface.
 4. **Transcription Management**: Review and edit transcriptions within the Whispering app to ensure accuracy and clarity.
 5. **Automatic Clipboard Integration**: Once transcription is complete, the text is automatically copied to your clipboard.
 An option for automatic pasting is also available.

+## How is my data stored?

+Whispering stores as much data as possible locally on your device, including recordings and text transcriptions.
+This approach ensures maximum privacy and data security.
+Here's an overview of how data is handled:

+1. **Local Storage**: Voice recordings and transcriptions are stored in IndexedDB, which is used as a blob storage and a place to store all of your data like text and transcriptions.

+2. **Transcription Service**: The only data sent elsewhere is your recording to an external transcription service—if you choose one.
+You have the following options:
+   - External services like OpenAI or Groq
+   - A local transcription service such as `faster-whisper-server`, which keeps everything on-device

+3. **Configurable Settings**: You can change the transcription service in the settings to ensure maximum local functionality.

 ## Installation